esrlabs/esr-rim/README.md

 ### Example:

-    > rim sync -r release_1.1.2 bacAuth
+    > rim sync -r release_1.1.2 projectA

 lets rim commit the content of the tag or branch release_1.1.2 (same repository, same ignore patterns, automatically created commit message) to the integration branch.

 ## Modify and commit files in a Module Directory

-If you're owner of a BSW module and thus are authorized to do changes in the module's sources rim supports you in doing that from within your Project Git: whenever you have the need of modifying files in a module directory you can do that in your project directory.
+If you're owner of a library module and thus are authorized to do changes in the module's sources rim supports you in doing that from within your Project Git: whenever you have the need of modifying files in a module directory you can do that in your project directory.
 Make your changes as needed and commit them to your local project repository.

 *You cannot simply push the changes to the remote repository.
 The remote server will reject your direct push because module folders are touched and thus got "dirty".
-This behaviour ensures that no unintended modifications of BSW modules can creep into your project code.*
+This behaviour ensures that no unintended modifications of library modules can creep into your project code.*

-So if you're not allowed to commit changes to a BSW module: reset your branch to a clean rim status, otherwise you will never be able to push anything again.
+So if you're not allowed to commit changes to a library module: reset your branch to a clean rim status, otherwise you will never be able to push anything again.

-### But how can a module owner get the local changes to the BSW module Git?
+### But how can a module owner get the local changes to the library module Git?

 Supposed you are authorized and you now want to publish your module changes (i.e. push them to the remote project repository) the way is as follows: